 - Good-draining soil

-Those living in colder climates can grow rosemary plants outdoors as annuals in the ground or in containers that can be brought indoors for the winter.
+Those living in colder zones can grow rosemary plants outdoors as annuals in the ground or in containers that can be brought indoors for the winter.
+They also do very well as indoor plants year-round.

 Unlike other types of mint plants, rosemary doesn’t spread.
 Instead, it grows into a beautiful bushy shrub up to 3-5 feet tall (and wide).
 Some ideal locations for growing rosemary plants include: